 Looking for a Good Electric Provider that Doesn’t Require a Deposit?

 Most electric companies in Texas require a deposit when signing up for electric service.
 There are a few that do not require a deposit and out of these there are only a couple that we would recommend using.
-Bounce Energy has a very good “low deposit plan” with no deposit or a low deposit depending on your credit score.
-You can sign up with Bounce Energy here and avoid a large deposit that most other electricity companies would require if your credit score isn’t currently the best.
+Our compare tool on the top right allows you to see several no deposit offers.
+Typical providers check your credit history but no deposit providers get in without a deposit.
 The only other option is prepaid electricity service that is usually based on estimated electric usage instead of actual electricity usage.
 Freedom Power and DPI Energy are two of the more well known prepaid electric companies in Texas.
 In our opinion a no deposit or low deposit choice is a better option as you are billed for actual electric usage and are rewarded a lower electric rate.

 Freedom Power is one of only a few Texas electric companies that offers a prepaid electricity service option for Texas energy consumers.
 We regularly receive calls and comments from disgruntled Freedom Power customers who claim their service was cut off without proper notice.
 Chances are most of these customers just simply did not live up to their part of the deal by paying their prepaid service for the following month.
 The PUCT does however require that a Texas electricity company give their customers proper notice before turning that customers service off because of non payment.
 It is important that you go back and read the contract you signed with Freedom Power as a reminder to what you may have agreed to when signing up with this electricity company.
 This will help determine if you or your electric company is to blame for the disconnection of your electricity service.